-The phrase, "root out of dry ground," may be interpreted as Christ growing up in apostate Judaism.
-In Revelation 22:16, Christ identifies himself as "the root and the offspring of David."
-Both Mary, his mother, and Joseph, his stepfather, were descendants of David and of the lineage of Judah (Matt 1:1-17; Luke 3:23-38).
-Judah, as a nation, was spiritually barren and could not give him the nurturing he needed to prepare him for his ministry; that nurturing was given to him instead by his Father.
-His nurturing was perfect and prepared Christ for his ministry in due time.
-Joseph Smith taught that Jesus was prepared for his ministry long before he was thirty years of age, but waited to begin his ministry until the Father directed him.
+The phrase "root out of dry ground" may be interpreted as Christ growing up in apostate Judaism.
+In Revelation 22:16, Christ identifies Himself as "the root and the offspring of David."

-When still a boy He had all the intelligence necessary to enable Him to rule and govern the kingdom of the Jews, and could reason with the wisest and most profound doctors of law and divinity, and make their theories and practice to appear like folly compared with the wisdom He possessed; but He was a boy only, and lacked physical strength even to defend His own person; and was subject to cold, to hunger and to death.
-(Teachings of the Prophet Joseph Smith 392) Being thus prepared, he carried out the will of the Father when the time came for him to fulfill his ministry.
+Both Mary, His mother, and Joseph, His stepfather, were descendants of David and of the lineage of Judah (see Matthew 1:1-17; Luke 3:23-38).
+Judah, as a nation, was spiritually barren and could not give Him the nurturing He needed to prepare Him for His ministry; that nurturing was given to Him instead by His Father.
+His nurturing was perfect and prepared Christ for His ministry in due time.
+Joseph Smith taught that Jesus was prepared for His ministry long before He was thirty years of age but waited to begin His ministry until the Father directed Him: "When still a boy He had all the intelligence necessary to enable Him to rule and govern the kingdom of the Jews, and could reason with the wisest and most profound doctors of law and divinity, and make their theories and practice to appear like folly compared with the wisdom He possessed; but He was a boy only, and lacked physical strength even to defend His own person; and was subject to cold, to hunger and to death."1

-Having referred to the ministry of Jesus, Abinadi comments on the nature on the Son of God during mortality that would enable him to finalize his ministry by bringing about the Resurrection.
-Christ is the Father, because he was conceived by the power of God; and the Son, because of the flesh; thus becoming the Father and Son.
-(Mosiah 15:3)
+Being thus prepared, He carried out the will of the Father when the time came for Him to fulfill His ministry.

-Because he was conceived by an immortal being, his immortal Father in Heaven, Jesus had immortality as a part of his own nature.
-Because he was born of a mortal woman, he was also part mortal.
-Being mortal he was subject to death and had power to lay down his life; being immortal he had power to break the bands of death, or take up his life.
-This he clearly taught to the Jews during his earthly ministry:
+Having referred to the ministry of Jesus, Abinadi comments on the nature of the Son of God during mortality that would enable Him to finalize His ministry by bringing about the Resurrection.
+Christ is "the Father, because he was conceived by the power of God; and the Son, because of the flesh; thus becoming the Father and Son" (Mosiah 15:3).
+Because He was conceived by an immortal being, His immortal Father in Heaven, Jesus had immortality as a part of His own nature.
+Because He was born of a mortal woman, He was also part mortal.
+Being mortal He was subject to death and had power to lay down His life; being immortal He had power to break the bands of death, or take up His life.
+This He clearly taught to the Jews during His earthly ministry: "Therefore doth my Father love me, because I lay down my life, that I might take it again.

-Therefore doth my Father love me, because I lay down my life, that I might take it again.
-No man taketh it from me, but I lay it down of myself.
+"No man taketh it from me, but I lay it down of myself.
 I have power to lay it down, and I have power to take it again.
-This commandment have I received of my Father.
-(John 10:17-18)
+This commandment have I received of my Father" (John 10:17-18).

-Possessing the power of the Father enabled him to overcome the grave and bring about the Resurrection.
-Through his dual nature he was the Father and Son, being immortal as well as mortal.
+Possessing the power of the Father enabled Him to overcome the grave and bring about the Resurrection.
+Through His dual nature He was the Father and Son, being immortal as well as mortal.